 A care home employee may also be able to make a compensation claim if they have not been properly trained.

 Making a claim holds the people responsible for the care home accident or injury to account.
-What’s more, doing so could help to prevent similar incidents taking place in future.
+What’s more, doing so could help to prevent similar incidents from taking place in the future.
 Compensation can also help you and your family cover the costs associated with your accident or injury.
 These costs might include loss of earnings (if you have taken time off work to care for a relative), prescription costs or travel expenses.